SuperKogito/Voice-based-speaker-identification/README.md

 ## Results and disscussion
 - The code can be further optimized using multi-threading, acceleration libs and multi-processing.
 - The accuracy can be further improved using GMM normalization aka a UBM-GMM system.

+## Update
+- Eliminated the use of SilenceEliminator
+- Achieved an accuracy of 98.21%
+- Fixed the import of GMM in FeaturesExtractor
+- Updated file_read in ModelsTrainer